The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Then you skipped a step or two.
 You forgot to follow :ref:`step2` or `restart your Operating System`.

 Step 4.
-Checking the requirements
+Checking Installation Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to check installation, you can use following commands: